DIY Sidemount Helmet Instructions

 Optional Bungee Chin Strap

 I’ve experimented with a bungee strap on one of the helmets.
-This replaces the nylon and QR buckle that comes attached.
+This replaces the nylon strap and quick-release buckle that comes attached.
 This does tend to keep the helmet very snug and is easy to get on/off.
-I’ve not made the change with the other 2 helmets yet, as they are primarily for my sidemount/wreck students.

-On those, the QR buckles allow them to more easily don and doff the helmet, without needing to remove the mask and take the regulator out of their mouths.
+On those, the QR buckles allow them to don and doff the sidemount helmet, without needing to remove the mask and take the regulator out of their mouths.
 That’s a teaching consideration – but in all other aspects of usability, I prefer the bungee strap.

 The bungee strap is easily fitted.
-I simply drilled 4 holes in the helmet (near the existing attachments for the nylon chin-strap.
-Through these, I threaded 5mm bungee.
+I simply drilled 4 holes in the helmet (near the existing attachments for the nylon chin strap.
+Through these, I threaded a 5mm bungee.
 The bungee was threaded to form two interlocking loops – one from each side.
-To add comfort, I slid some rubber tubing over the bungee (covering the over-lock.
+To add comfort, I slid some rubber tubing over the bungee (covering the over-lock).

 A few more photos from the project: